-The Trust is always seeking to implement best practice and strives for the highest standards.
-The Trust operates an "open door" policy to discuss any concerns about the implementation of this policy or related issues.
-The Trust's complaints policy may be found on its website.
+The Trust and Schools within it are always seeking to implement best practice and strive for the highest standards.
+The Trust and schools with it operate an "open door" policy to discuss any concerns about the implementation of this policy or related issues.
+The Trust's Complaints policy may be found on the Trust website.

-There is a right to make a complaint to the Information Commissioner's Office (ICO), but under most circumstances the ICO would encourage the complainant to raise the issues in the first instance with the Trust or via the Trust's DPO.
+You have a right to make a complaint to the Information Commissioner's Office (ICO), but under most circumstances the ICO would encourage the complainant to raise the issues in the first instance with the Trust/School or via the Trust/School's DPO.

-The ICO is contactable at:
+The ICO is contactable at;